MicrosoftDocs/SupportArticles-docs/support/windows-server/virtualization/vmconnect-fail-to-connect-to-virtual-machine.md

 ---
 title: Can't use Vmconnect to connect to virtual machine
-description: Describes an error message that you receive when you try to use Vmconnect.exe to connect to a virtual machine in Windows Server 2008.
+description: Describes an error message that you receive when you try to use Vmconnect.exe to connect to a virtual machine in Windows Server.
 To resolve this error, you must verify that the required registry keys are configured to enable remote authentication. ms.date: 09/08/2020
 author: Deland-Han
 ms.author: delhan